awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 ## Restoring to a specified time from a replicated backup<a name="AutomatedBackups.PiTR"></a>

 You can restore a DB instance to a specific point in time from a replicated backup using the Amazon RDS console\.
-You can also use the `restore-db-instance-to-point-in-time` AWS CLI command or the `RestoreDbInstanceToPointInTime` RDS API operation\.
+You can also use the `restore-db-instance-to-point-in-time` AWS CLI command or the `RestoreDBInstanceToPointInTime` RDS API operation\.

 For general information on point\-in\-time recovery \(PITR\), see [Restoring a DB instance to a specified time](USER_PIT.md)\.